|Nutritional Guidelines (per serving)|

 Put the bowl and beaters in the refrigerator or freezer about 10 to 15 minutes before beginning.

 Put the unflavored gelatin in a microwave safe bowl or 1-cup measuring cup.
 Add the 1 tablespoon of cold water and let stand for 5 minutes, until very thick.

-Put the thickened gelatin in the in the microwave.
+Put the thickened gelatin in the microwave.
 Microwave the gelatin until the gelatin dissolves and becomes liquid about 7 to 10 seconds.
 Check after 5 seconds, then check it every few seconds until it is completely liquified.
 You can also use a double-boiler to liquify the gelatin mixture.

 While still beating constantly, pour the liquid gelatin into the cream in a thin stream (if the gelatin has thickened again, heat again for a few seconds, just until liquid).
 Continue beating until soft or stiff peaks form, as desired.